nim-lang/Nim/doc/testament.md

     # Can be run in batch mode, or not.
     batchable: true

-    # Can be run Joined with other tests to run all togheter, or not.
+    # Can be run Joined with other tests to run all together, or not.
     joinable: true

     # On Linux 64-bit machines, whether to use Valgrind to check for bad memory